Thought Leadership

 Although challenging, operating within political battleground states during a major presidential election year is not insurmountable when the right strategy is executed, allowing you to successfully maneuver through the maze of pop-up digital ads and robocalls and ultimately achieve your objectives for this year.

-Stephanie Kundert is a Senior Vice President at Direct Impact, the nation’s leading grassroots firm.
+Stephanie Kundert is an Executive Vice President at Direct Impact, the nation’s leading grassroots firm.
 She helps clients ranging from nonprofits to Fortune 100companies navigate the local political landscape while providing guidance on stakeholder engagement, coalition building and effective messaging strategies to generate awareness and build support for key policy objectives.
 A native of Wisconsin, Stephanie managed several state and federal political campaigns across the state’s purple campaign trail during three election cycles.

 Contact Us.